EQuimper/equimper.com/posts/attempting-to-learn-dart-and-flutter-part-3/attempting-to-learn-dart-and-flutter-part-3.md

 }
 ```

-Here is nothing crazy, **I will make another post about a tutorial about it maybe later, here it's just to show you how I did** the main point here is I pipe my stream from Firestore who is the stream who return a list of map to a new stream who transform his values to a list of TodoModel.
+Here is nothing crazy, **I will make another post about a tutorial about it maybe later, here it's just to show you how I did** the main point here is I listen to my stream from Firestore who is the stream who return a list of map to a new stream who transform his values to a list of TodoModel.
 Now when I want to use it I can do that.

 ```dart
 return StreamBuilder(